Elizabeth B. Lacy: Early and family life

 Lacy graduated from St. Mary's College at Notre Dame in 1966 and taught elementary school in Texas for a year.
 She studied law at the University of Texas Law School and graduated in 1969.
 She also received an LL.M. from the University of Virginia School of Law in 1992.

 Career

 Lacy practiced law in Texas before moving to Virginia, serving for three years with the Texas Legislative Council, and then for three years with the Texas Attorney General's office, specializing in antitrust and consumer protection law.

-From 1976-1977, Lacy moved to Virginia and served as legislative aide to state delegate Carrington Williams.
+From 1976 to 1977, Lacy moved to Virginia and served as legislative aide to state delegate Carrington Williams.

 She then began working for the Virginia Office of Attorney General, under Gerald L. Baliles.
 She rose to become the state Deputy Attorney General for Judicial Affairs (a division that prosecutes consumer protection violations, oversees the state's antitrust laws, state regulations and conflict of interest statutes).